koiosonline/literature/blockchain/blockchain-level-2/bc-2-1-1-intro-dlt-an-overview.md

 Perhaps needed is some additional info on hybrid blockchains.
 An [article]( https://101blockchains.com/hybrid-blockchain/) explaining hybrid blockchains in more detail (written by proponents of hybrid blockchains with statements as "hybrid blockchains, combining the best of both worlds").

+## Portfolio assignments 2.1.1 Intro DLT: an overview

+What is the difference between public/private and permissioned / permissionless?
+The answer needs to be correct and complete, but not more than 20 words.

+Watch the film Ready Player One and record which parts you can relate to centralized as well as decentralized blockchain technology from the film.
+Does this movie truly have a happy ending?
+Record your findings on the FilmForm.

 ## Further readings
 * [Distributed Ledger Technology](https://www.investopedia.com/terms/d/distributed-ledger-technology-dlt.asp)
 * [A random source that describes types of blockchains (1/2, but one of many)](https://data-flair.training/blogs/types-of-blockchain/)